truenas/documentation/content/SCALE/SCALEUIReference/TopToolbar/Alerts/AlertSettingsScreen.md

 ---
 title: Alert Settings Screens
 weight: 10
+tags:
+- scalealerts
 ---

 {{< toc >}}

-The **Alert Settings** screen displays options to set the warning level and frequency for alerts specific to application actions.
+The **Alert Settings** screen displays options to set the warning level and frequency.

 ![AlertSettingsScreen](/images/SCALE/22.02/AlertSettingsScreen.png "TrueNAS SCALE Alert Settings")

-To access this screen, click the <span class="material-icons">notifications</span> icon, and then click the <span class="material-icons">settings</span> icon and select **Alert Settings** on the dropdown menu.
+To access this screen, click the <span class="material-icons">notifications</span> icon, and then click the <span class="material-icons">settings</span> icon and select **Alert Settings** on the dropdown list.

 ## Alert Categories